Making Digital Content Accessible for Learners

 Capstone project with both peer and instructor review.

 Participants assigned to a small group for one interactive assignment during the first 10 days.
 Discussions must be revisited for replies and interactions during the 5 week course.
-Remainder of course is self-paced.
+Remainder of course is self-paced, asynchronous.

 Free One-Year TxDLA Membership ($35 value)